IbrahimSquared/visibility-heuristic-path-planner/README.md

 # Visibility & Visibility Heuristic Path Planning
-This repository contains an implementation of the algorithms provided in the paper: An Efficient Solution to the 2D Visibility Problem and an Accompanying Heuristic Path Planner on Cartesian Grids (ICRA2024 pending, will soon attach arxiv paper). <br>
+This repository contains an implementation of the algorithms provided in the paper: An Efficient Solution to the 2D Visibility Problem and an Accompanying Heuristic Path Planner on Cartesian Grids (ICRA2024 pending,[arxiv paper](https://arxiv.org/abs/2403.06494)). <br>

 Provides a linear complexity & highly efficient 2D visibility solution, based on a solution to a linear first-order hyperbolic partial differential equation.
 The latter is the transport equation, as we define light/visibility as a transportable quantity, and transport it over the grid.